fvandonkelaar/Fvandonkelaar.github.io/_pages/research.md

 Combining these simulations help us with gaining insight into the formation of galaxies, illustrating the transition from fundamental elements such as stars and gas to more complex baryonic structures, including the formation of the nuclear star cluster and/or the formation of stellar discs at high redshift galaxies.

-## Modelling the evolution of Stellar Clumps
+## The Evolution of the Galactic Structures
 (UNDER CONSTRUCTION)